Ma-Marcinowski/Verificational-Model/README.md

 * #### 0.2.
 Preprocessing methods numbering (*e.g* v0.Y):

     * X is zeroed and Z skipped to avoid any confusion of model versions and preprocessing methods;
-    * Y indicates a methon of preprocessing (as stated in 1.0.1).
+    * Y indicates a methon of preprocessing (as already stated in 0.1).

 ### 1.1.
 Preprocessing v0.1